 A correct score prediction formula which tends to be popular is looking at recent matches only, often known as "short form".

 No team goes through an entire season playing at their very best; they go through periods of high performance but will suffer dips in form here and there.
 The idea here is to find teams which are both playing well and anticipating that it will continue into the next match.

 Many traders use head-to-head results, known as "H2H".
 The idea is that lightning often does strike twice but, with managers and players moving around so much these days, it's not a method I rely on myself.
 It does give me some added confidence if I see that last season a match ended on a score I’m targeting this time around, but that's about it.

-There are a number of free correct score prediction sites you can bookmark:
+There are a number of free correct score prediction websites you can bookmark:

 Which is the best correct score prediction site?
 Well, we wondered that too and tracked results for a few years.
 After logging thousands upon thousands of predictions and results, we were left with the following figures: